effektif/user-docs/docs/integration/salesforce.rst

 Finish Effektif configuration
 -----------------------------

-The final configuration step is to use the web service definition file to configure the Salesforce service in Effektif.
+For the final configuration step, use the web service definition file to configure the Salesforce service in Effektif.

 In the top-right user menu, select `My Organisation`, select the `Services` tab, and then select the Salesforce trigger type you created earlier.